val-ornelas/learn-parsing/README.md

   when the program responds with `basic >` you want to input
  `RUN("test.val")`
- be sure to use capitlizatuion, parenthesis, and quotation marks when running a program or it will not work
+ be sure to use capitilization, parenthesis, and quotation marks when running a program or it will not work

  ## LIST OF  CURRENT COMMANDS THE PROGRAM CAN FOLLOW